edward362/pinescript-impulsive-candles/README.md

 ## 📊 Why It Helps Traders

-In fast markets, **not everyone uses footprint or delta-based tools** — but impulsive movement *always* leaves a footprint on price, range, and volume.
+In fast markets, **not everyone uses footprint or delta-based tools**, but impulsive movement *always* leaves a footprint on price, range, and volume.
 This script visually encapsulates that data, allowing traders to:
 - Detect **localized liquidity imbalances**
 - Anticipate **stop runs or structural shifts**
 - Align entries with **market-generated momentum**
 - Use impulse candles as **anchor points for setups**

 It bridges the gap between **price action** and **order flow**, providing a “lite” version of order flow context *right on the chart.*

 ---

-## 🖼️ Visual Example — 15-min ES (E-mini S&P 500 Futures)
+## 🖼️ Visual Example (15-min ES - E-mini S&P 500 Futures)

 <p align="center">
   <img src="./docs/assets/Screenshot%202025-11-04%20222053.png" width="88%" alt="ES 15-minute chart with impulsive candles highlighted">